Frequently Asked Questions

 Can you imitate the style of another artist?

 No. If you have found an artist whose work you love, then they’re the person you want to get in touch with.
-Just like with photo references, I will not copy other people’s work.
+You’re welcome to show me the works of other artists to help me understand in which direction to take your illustration/s, but just like with photo references, I will not copy other people’s work.

 I changed my mind, can I get a refund?